 How to Make a Flower Arrangement Under $40

 Depending on which flowers you get the price of your bouquet will go up or down, but here I bought roses that were $25 and greenery for $12, used an old shopping bag as the wrap and tied with ribbon I had on hand!

 Pick A Color Scheme

 Add Greenery & Fillers

 There are always several pails filled with gorgeous green leaves that add a nice, foraged element to a bouquet.
-As for fillers, billy balls, baby’s breath, simple leaves or green berries always add a nice delicate and unique touch!
+As for fillers, billy balls, baby’s breath, simple leaves, lamb’s ear, dusty miller, eucalyptus or green berries always add a nice delicate and unique touch!

-- Wrap Them
+For a Bouquet, Wrap Them

 I’d recommend doing this shortly before gifting the flowers as you don’t want them to be out of water for too long.
 You can always wrap the bottom with a damp paper towel and Ziploc bag.
 If you do this, just make sure to tuck the bottom edge of paper up to hide that!

 You’ll need a vase of some sorts.
 You can use anything from a pretty cup, an actual vase, a pitcher, an old mason jar—I’ve even used old candle jars!
 Get creative, chances are you already have something in your house you can put it in.
 I opt for plain glass, white or another soft solid color to keep things simple and let the focus be on the flowers themselves.